Event image

 DESCRIPTION

-Grab a friend and come in for a morning of snacks, coffee and handbuilding a personalized coffee mug.
+Grab a friend and come in for an afternoon of snacks, coffee and handbuilding a personalized coffee mug.

 This is a perfect combination of creativity and conversation.
-A low stakes relaxing class to get you out on a brisk fall morning.
+A low stakes relaxing class to get you out in the community doing something creative.

 DATES & TIMES